xanthium-enterprises/Python-MariaDB-MySQL-Database-Connection-and-CRUD-operations/README.md

 ## Notes

+- We use VENV Virtual Environment to install MariaDB Python Connector here,If you are new to Python VENV,do check our [tutorial on configuring Python venv virtual environment on Windows 11](https://www.youtube.com/watch?v=XLs5b8SZCd0)
 - Please note that we are hard coding our credentials into the source code which is not the best practice to follow.
 - This is just a tutorial and the credentials are just for a throw away database